MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/compat/assess-office-compatibility.md

 How does Office telemetry work in earlier versions of Office?
 Office telemetry is not built into Office 2003, Office 2007, and Office 2010.
 For those clients, you deploy an agent that collects information about the installed add-ins and the most recently used documents.
 You won't get application event data for these clients like you do with Office 2016 clients, but you'll get inventory and usage data that helps you discover what is being used and likely important to your business.

-If you have questions about how to use Telemetry Dashboard, you can read blog posts about Telemetry Dashboard in the [Office IT Pro blog](https://go.microsoft.com/fwlink/p/?LinkID=260542amp;).
+<a name="intro"> </a>

 ## Telemetry and the Office compatibility process
-<a name="intro"> </a>

 The Office compatibility tools address common issues that can make Office deployments difficult.
 These tools help by speeding up deployments, reducing the unknown factors in your deployment through reporting, and lay a foundation for future Office upgrades.
 For the best results, use the telemetry-based compatibility infrastructure that's built into Office works with a phased approach to assess Office compatibility.